Buzz-brain/stylistexpert-backend/README.md

-# AI Fashion Stylist Backend
+# StylistExpert Backend

-A robust rule-based expert system backend for fashion style advice, built with FastAPI and Python.
+A robust rule-based expert system backend for StylistExpert, built with FastAPI and Python.

 ## Features